Evaluation

 © Uni MS - Web und Design

-The evaluation of studies and teaching at the University of Münster is oriented towards the entire student life cycle (SLC) and systematically collects relevant data to evaluate and further develop degree programs in a data-driven manner.
-Established evaluation instruments (surveys, data, and key performance indicators) are used to capture important information for each phase of study, from study orientation to the time after graduation.
+The evaluation of studies and teaching at the University of Münster is based on the entire student life cycle (see graphic Student Life Cycle).
+To this end, relevant information and data are systematically collected in order to evaluate and further develop degree programs on the basis of data.
+Established evaluation tools (= surveys, data, and key figures) are used to collect important information for each phase of the degree program (see graphic: Evaluation Tools).

 Emphasis is placed on data minimization: students should only participate in as many surveys as absolutely necessary.
-On the other hand, data protection is taken into account, as results are only reported if anonymity can be guaranteed.
-Furthermore, the surveys, data, and key performance indicators are regularly developed further according to scientific standards in order to permanently secure and improve the quality of studies and teaching.
+Data protection is also taken into account, as results are only reported if anonymity is guaranteed.
+The surveys, data, and key figures are also regularly refined on the basis of scientific findings.

 Five phases of the student life cycle